AndreasLoukakis/rt-ng/day2-content.md

 Inbox will be rendered in it's own url, have it's own logic and components so it's  a good candidate for a lazy loaded module.

 Let's do that, create an inbox wraper to see the differences of a lazy loaded module and then discuss about how we should structure it's pieces.

+`ng g m inbox --route inbox --module app.module`

+This did some more things than just create a new module: It also created an inbox routing module, a default component the route will resolve at and added a new LAZY loaded route in our root routing module!

+(Since this is our first route, we also need to create a default route.
+And while we're at it, let's also add a default route link and an inbox link to our sidebar)

+We can already go to /inbox and see what happens...

+Check how the new inbox module, is loaded when the url is pointing to it only.
+Otherwise, this code will never reach the client browser (and that's great for our bundle size)...